getsentry/sentry-ruby/docs/index.rst

     gem "sentry-raven"

-For other means of installation see :ref:`install`.
+For other means of installation see :doc:`install`.

 Configuration
 -------------